University of Wisconsin–Milwaukee: North Quad

+Merrill Hall is part of the original Milwaukee-Downer College campus.

 The north side of the North Quad contains the Downer Woods, a wooded area and conservation center.
 On the west side of North Quad are the Sandburg Residence Halls, a complex comprising four high-rise dormitories.
 Sandburg Residence Hall houses about 2,700 students.

 In the central part of North Quad, there are the school's indoor sports facilities the Klotsche Center and its new addition the Pavilion.
 Next to the indoor sports facilities is Chapman Hall and the 11-story Enderis Hall, which houses the College of Health Sciences, School of Education, and the Helen Bader School of Social Welfare.

 The east side of the North Quad is a group of old red buildings, including Holton Hall, Merrill Hall, Johnston Hall, Sabin Hall, and others.
 These older buildings were acquired by the university in the Milwaukee-Downer College campus purchase.
 The Milwaukee-Downer "Quad" (Holton, Johnston, Merrill and Greene Halls) was added to the National Register of Historic Places in 1974.